nokia/samtools/README.md

 * Use option "--separator" to specify the delimiter used in CSV files
 * Use option "--interactive" to prompt interactively for username and password
 * Use option "--logfile -" to write log

+## License

+This project is licensed under the BSD-3-Clause license - see the [LICENSE](https://github.com/nokia/samtools/blob/master/LICENSE).